-He also champions civil rights and fights discrimination on behalf of his clients in a range of forums.
-Mr. Wysong has represented youth and students to secure education services, fight discrimination by youth sports teams, advocate for inclusive practices of students of all gender identities, and in school discipline proceedings at all education levels.
-He advocates for the housing rights of seniors and has challenged discrimination in public housing and property tax assessment.
-He represents women facing employment discrimination by the City of Chicago Fire Department to recover millions of dollars in lost wages and other employees in wage claims, discrimination complaints, and whistleblower actions.
+He advocates for the housing rights of seniors, the rights of individuals in nursing facilities, and has repeatedly challenged discrimination in public housing programs and property tax assessment.
+He represents multiple groups of women facing employment discrimination by the City of Chicago Fire Department, including a recent $11 million settlement for eleven women denied work as paramedics.
+His cases have recovered millions of dollars in lost wages and other employees in wage claims, discrimination complaints, and whistleblower actions.

 Mr. Wysong graduated from Stanford Law School and earned a degree in education policy from the Stanford University School of Education.
-Mr. Wysong also has experience with research on educational equity, workers’ compensation, labor, and workplace safety issues.
 He received his undergraduate degree in public policy with honors from the University of Chicago.

 Prior to joining HSPRD, Mr. Wysong was a law clerk to the Honorable Richard Posner of the United States Court of Appeals for the Seventh Circuit and worked at Equip for Equality as a Skadden Public Interest Fellow working on disability and education matters.